Skip navigation

-As an international student, it is likely you may also have to prove you are proficient in speaking English as well, so also check out the ‘English Language requirements’ section below.
+As an international student, it's likely you may also have to prove you are proficient in speaking English, so check out the ‘English language requirements’ section below.

 The UK undergraduate application process is different to how some countries manage applications for higher education.
 In the UK your school or college can provide predicted grades for qualifications you’re studying now that lead to higher education.
 That way you can apply earlier in the year to increase your chances of getting a place.